Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Design and Implementations

-\trinity has made numerous efforts in pursuit of efficiency, for example: \begin{itemize} \item For multi-turn conversations and ReAct-style workflows \cite{yao2023react}, \trinity supports concatenating multiple rounds of agent-environment interaction compactly into a single sequence, with proper masking that indicates which tokens need to be incorporated into the training objective of RL algorithms. \item For the synchronous RFT mode, \trinity accelerates the RFT process via pipeline parallelism between the explorer and trainer. \item \trinity utilizes Ray~\cite{ray} for distributed runtime, and NCCL communication primitives~\cite{nccl} (whenever feasible) for model weight synchronization between the explorer and trainer. \end{itemize} In addition, \trinity has been designed with user-friendliness as a top priority, for example: \begin{itemize} \item We include a monitor (built upon Wandb~\cite{wandb} and TensorBoard~\cite{tensorboard}) that allows the user to conveniently track the progress of an RFT process, both quantitatively (e.g., via learning curves for rewards and other metrics) and qualitatively (e.g., via concrete examples of rollout trajectories generated at different RL steps).
-See Figure~\ref{fig:monitor_example} for an example snapshot of the monitor. \item We also implement a configuration manager, as shown in Figure~\ref{fig:config_manager}, that allows the user to create configuration files conveniently via a front-end interface. \item We provide \trinitystudio, an all-in-one unified UI that allows the user to configure and run data inspection, data processing, RFT learning process, etc., all by clicking the mouse and filling forms, without writing any code.
-More functions will be integrated in the future.
-An example for developing with \trinitystudio will be introduced in Section \ref{sec:trinity-studio}. \end{itemize}
+\trinity offers extensive graphical user interfaces to support low-code usage of the framework, and to maximize transparency of the RFT process.
+For example, we implement a configuration manager, as shown in Figure~\ref{fig:config_manager}, that allows the user to create configuration files conveniently via a front-end interface.
+We also provide \trinitystudio, an all-in-one unified UI (including the aforementioned monitor and configuration manager) that allows the user to configure and run data inspection, data processing, RFT learning process, etc., all by clicking the mouse and filling forms, without writing any code.
+An example for using \trinitystudio will be introduced in Section \ref{subsec:trinity-studio}.
+Such functionalities, of course, can be useful not only for applications but also for development and research.